antourage/AntViewer/README.md

 ### Third Party Technology

 To support our functionality, we use a few third-party services and applications.
-Firebase: used for push notifications and comments with polls.
+Firebase: used for push notifications, comments and polls.
+Amazon Media Live: used for streaming and hosting our content

 ## Example